The Kuratowski convergence of medial axes and conflict sets: Abstract

 \section{Abstract}

-In this paper we study the behaviour of medial axes (skeletons) of closed, definable (in some o-minimal structure) sets in ${\Rz}^n$ under deformations.
+This paper consists of two parts.
+In the first one we study the behaviour of medial axes (skeletons) of closed sets in a connected complete Riemannian manifold $\M$ under deformations.
+The second one is devoted to a similar study of conflict sets.
 We apply a new approach to the deformation process.
 Instead of seeing it as a `jump' from the initial to the final state, we perceive it as a continuous process, expressed using the Kuratowski convergence of sets (hence, unlike other authors, we do not require any regularity of the deformation).
-Our main result has already proved useful, as it was used to compute the tangent cone of the medial axis with application in singularity theory.
+Our main `medial axis inner semi-continuity' result has already proved useful, as it was used to compute the tangent cone of the medial axis with application in singularity theory.